c4den/c4den/README.md

 Heya!
-I'm Caden, a Game Developer and Computer Scientist with a strong design philosophy to evoke emotion from players and clients.
+I'm Caden, a Software Engineer with a strong design philosophy to evoke emotion from users.
 Everything I create should astound, inspire, and encourage users to create and feel openly.

-## Projects

-Most of the projects hosted on my Github are Games, Toys, and Advanced Coding Problems that I've completed through my time as a Computer Science & Game Design student at the University of Central Florida.
+In my spare time I make games, build applications, and create toolkits.

 ## About Me

-* 💻 Currently developing 'GRIMWAR', a fast-paced mobility shooter, and 'Look Up', a mixed reality flight tracker.
 * 🌱 Learning Expo, React Native, and other tools for mobile development
 * 🎯 Working with full-stack development (Node.js + Express + databases)
 * 🤖 (Cautiously) Exploring AI technologies
 * 🎨 Background in Production, Project Management, 3D and 2D art for Game Development, and Programming for Object Oriented Systems.

+## Projects

+* Currently working with ASquare Games and Simulation as a Programming Intern.
+* Additionally working on a (currently) untitled multiplayer first-person-shooter game made in Unity, using the built-in Netcode features with Carson Moon.
+* Just finished up development on a Mobile Mixed Reality Application aimed at real-time object detection that detects planes and displays information in an overlay, called "Look Up"

 ## Hobbies & Interests